alexandernanberg/formin/readme.md

 [![bundle size](https://badgen.net/bundlephobia/minzip/formin)](https://bundlephobia.com/result?p=formin)
 [![semantic-release](https://badgen.net/badge/%F0%9F%93%A6%F0%9F%9A%80/semantic%20release/e10079)](https://github.com/semantic-release/semantic-release)

+I built formin to serve as a tiny (~2kb) alternative to other form solutions in react with these goals in mind;

+- Be as declarative as possible
+- Work great with native HTML form validation
+- Tiny footprint
+- Extendable

 ## Inspiration

-This library wouldn't exist if it weren't for [Downshift](https://github.com/paypal/downshift) and [Formik](https://github.com/jaredpalmer/formik), so big shout-out to them both.
+This library is heavily inspired by [Downshift](https://github.com/paypal/downshift) and [Formik](https://github.com/jaredpalmer/formik) and wouldn't exist without them – so big shout-out to them both.

 ## Install